NeuralNoble/fire-detection-system/README.md

 ## Future Plans
 In future iterations, I plan to enhance the accuracy and reliability of the fire detection system by adding another layer to the workflow.
 Here's an outline of the proposed improvement:

-- Drone-Based Detection: The drone will continue to detect fire in its vicinity using the deployed YOLOv8Nano model.
+- Drone-Based Detection: The drone will continue to detect fire in its vicinity using the deployed trained model.

 - Sending Frames to Central Hub: Upon detecting a fire, the drone will send the corresponding frame to a central hub for further analysis.